120th Fighter Squadron: Tactical Air Command/Vietnam War

 The 140th was transferred back to Tactical Air Command in January 1961, the squadron being re-designated as the 120th Tactical Fighter Squadron.
 In 1968, While flying the F-100C Super Sabre in South Vietnam, the unit became the first guard unit activated and deployed for one year to southeast Asia.
 As part of the 35th Tactical Fighter Wing, Phan Rang Air Base, the squadron flew primarily ground support missions, and beat back many enemy attacks on American and South Vietnamese ground units.
 The 140th also performed interdiction, visual and armed reconnaissance, strike assessment photography, escort, close and direct air support, and rapid reaction alert.

-The 120th earned the United States Air Force Outstanding Unit Award with the "V" device for valor during the conflict by flying over 6,000 combat missions.
+The 120th earned the United States Air Force Outstanding Unit Award with the combat "V" device during the conflict by flying over 6,000 combat missions.
 After returning from Vietnam, the Guard was upgraded with the D-model of the F-100 Super Sabre.

-The LTV A-7D Corsair II replaced the F-100 in April 1974 and the aircraft was flown to victory as the "World Champions" in the inaugural "Gunsmoke" competition held at Nellis Air Force Base in 1981.
+The LTV A-7D Corsair II replaced the F-100 in April 1974 and the aircraft was flown to victory as the "World Champions" in the inaugural Gunsmoke competition held at Nellis Air Force Base in 1981.

-The 120th converted to the Lockheed-Martin F-16C Falcon in 1992 and won the Air Force Association award for the Outstanding Air National Guard Unit in 2001.
+The 120th converted to the Lockheed-Martin F-16C Fighting Falcon in 1992 and won the Air Force Association award for the Outstanding Air National Guard Unit in 2001.

-Modern era
+Current operations

 The A-7Ds were operated until March 1992 when the Wing converted to Block 30 F-16C/Ds Fighting Falcons, and the Corsairs were retired to Davis-Monthan AFB.

-Today the 120th FS is a dual-purpose fighter squadron with pilots qualified to perform air-to-air and air-to-ground missions including Offensive Counter-Air (OCA), Defensive Counter-Air (DCA), OCA Interdiction, Close Air Support (CAS), and Combat Search and Rescue (CSAR) missions.
-With the addition of the LITENING II and SNIPER targeting pod and the latest software upgrades, the 120th pilots are able to employ precision guided GPS and Laser-guided weapons with deadly accuracy.
+Today the 120th is a dual-purpose fighter squadron with pilots qualified to perform air-to-air and air-to-ground missions including offensive and defensive counter-air, interdiction, close air support, and combat search and rescue missions.
+With the addition of the Litening II and Sniper targeting pod and the latest software upgrades, pilots of the 120th are able to employ precision guided GPS and laser-guided weapons with high accuracy.